2025 Award

 WorkOS

-WorkOS is the strongest B2B-first CIAM in 2026 by deliberate scope choice, every product surface assumes the buyer is selling to enterprise IT, not to consumers.
-AuthKit's 1M MAU free tier makes it a credible Auth0 alternative for B2B SaaS that doesn't need adaptive risk or B2C consumer flows.
+WorkOS is the strongest B2B-first CIAM in 2026 by deliberate scope choice: every product surface assumes the buyer is selling to enterprise IT, not to consumers.
+AuthKit's 1M MAU free tier makes it a credible Auth0 alternative for B2B SaaS that does not need adaptive risk or B2C consumer flows.
+In 2026 the company is also documenting MCP step-up patterns for agents; that is still a tutorial surface, not a packaged agent-identity product like Auth0 for AI Agents.
 For pure B2B SSO, SCIM, and audit logs, WorkOS is hard to beat at any price point.

 Niche pick